HaxeFlixel/flixel-docs/documentation/01_tutorial/13-12-sound-and-music.html.md

 12. All of the rest of our sounds, because they deal with combat, will be in our `CombatHUD` class.

-	Assuming you downloaded the file, the sounds should already be there, but as a learning exercise, it's a good idea to go through and check.
+	Assuming you downloaded the `CombatHUD` file, the sounds should already be there, but as a learning exercise, it's a good idea to go through and check.
 This will help you better understand sounds for when you're working on your next game.

 	To initialize them: